cosmicRover/goggles/README.md

 # Goggles :eyeglasses:

-Meet Goggles, a simple, light-weight menu bar app that allows you to resize your app window with keyboard shortcuts.
+Download [Goggles](https://github.com/cosmicRover/goggles/files/15451507/goggles.app.zip), a simple, light-weight menu bar app that allows you to resize your app window with keyboard shortcuts.
 This app is built for MacOS 13 and up using Swift 5 and SwiftUI.
 Be sure to enable accessibility for Goggles on first launch.
 This app is heavily inspired by Spectacles.

 <img width="254" alt="Screenshot" src="https://github.com/cosmicRover/goggles/assets/41096232/32be4fd5-1a49-49f5-9487-f723c9d97562">

 Goggles is functionally complete but requires testing.

 # Project Specs